salesforce-marketingcloud/JB4A-SDK-iOS/_posts/2015-05-14-rich-push-inbox.md

 For more information, see the [ExactTargetCloudPageWithAlertDelegate Protocol Reference]({{ site.baseurl }}/appledoc/Protocols/ExactTargetCloudPageWithAlertDelegate.html).

 For alerts, the app displays a badge count of 1 no matter how many alerts you send.
 If you also send messages to an inbox, the app adds the number of unread messages to the alert count for the total count.
 For messages sent to the system and not yet downloaded to the inbox, the SDK displays the expected number of unread messages plus one.
 Messages marked as read or unread change the count as applicable.
 When your app goes to the background, the SDK sets the alert count to 0 and the inbox count to the number of unread messages.

+Review the [Analytics page]({{ site.baseurl }}/features/analytics.html) for information on gathering tracking information on Inbox messages.